Norms of sub-exponential random vectors: Chaos in sub-exponential random vectors

 The similar result was obtained in \cite[Th.2.5]{Ada} but under the assumption that $\xi$ has the convex concentration property with a constant $K$ (see therein).
 Let us emphasize that in our approach $K$ is the Luxemburg norm $\|\xi\|_{E_2}$. \end{rem}

 The above result has the form of the Hanson-Wright inequality for independent random variables which was proved in \cite{HanWri,Wri} and recently derived in \cite{RudVer}.
-In \cite[Lem.2.5, Lem.2.7]{Zaj2} one can find another estimates of quadratic forms in dependent sub-gaussian random variables with different norms of random vectors and another form of bounds on tail probabilities (see \cite[Prop.2.6, Th.2.9]{Zaj2}).
-Let us emphasize that the introduced norm $\|\cdot\|_{E_2}$ it can be used to investigation of chaos of order greater than two.
+In \cite[Lem.2.5, Lem.2.7]{Zaj2} one can find another estimate of quadratic forms in dependent sub-gaussian random variables with different norms of random vectors and another form of bounds on tail probabilities (see \cite[Prop.2.6, Th.2.9]{Zaj2}).
+Let us emphasize that the introduced norm $\|\cdot\|_{E_2}$ can be used for investigation of chaos of order greater than two.